- HotDoc does not pass on any patient data to 3rd parties

 Our doctors also regularly visit patients in hostels and nursing homes in the area.
 For more information please call the clinic.

-Jamin is a member of the Australian Physiotherapy Association (APAM) and his is registered with the Australian Physiotherapy Board.
+Jamin is a member of the Australian Physiotherapy Association (APAM) and is registered with the Australian Physiotherapy Board.

 Jamin is a compassionate, friendly, caring person who is dedicated to achieving the highest standard of care, to ensure the best possible outcome for his patients.
 He employs a predominantly hands on treatment approach which involved soft tissue massage, mobilisation, manipulation, ultrasound, postural advice and exercises to encourage and maintain full rehabilitation.